osmangokturk/dbt-airflow-subset-project/REadMe_airfly_dbt_superset/readme.md

 *name aşağda container içinde çağrılır.

 *
-#### down/up/restart
+#### down/up/restart for containers.
-? when I remove a mounted folder, and up the container.  there is problem.
+? when I remove a mounted folder, and unmount the container.  there is problem.
 I need to don -v the container after rm -rf data, and then up to work?
+See also volumes section.

 #### ownership /group id
 ?